benanaktaspusulait/keycloackkafkaevent/README.md

 ## Components

 ### 1. Keycloak Kafka Event Listener
-- Implements a Keycloak event listener that captures authentication and user events
+- Implements a Keycloak event listener that:
+  - First stores events in PostgreSQL database
-- Publishes events to a Kafka topic
+  - Then publishes events to a Kafka topic
+  - Ensures event persistence even if Kafka is unavailable
 - Located in `keycloak-kafka-event-listener/`

 ### 2. Event Service